 My answer to her question, “It is never too late to lose weight!” was, I hope, reassuring, but I asked myself why she was not told to notice a potential correlation between antidepressants and weight gain, such as changes in her appetite and physical activity as she started on the drug.
-The signs are well-known by now: a new and persistent craving for carbohydrates, a sense of not feeling satisfied after the completion of a meal, increase in between-meal nibbling and possibly decreased physical activity due to fatigue.
+The signs are well-known by now: a new and persistent craving for carbohydrates, a sense of not feeling satisfied after the completion of a meal, an increase in between-meal nibbling, and possibly decreased physical activity due to fatigue.
 Had she been weighed before starting the treatment?
 Was there any record of her biweekly or monthly change in weight?
 Was she told to weigh herself since her physician may not have had a scale in the office?
 Was she asked if she is eating more and moving less?
 None of these measures may have prevented some weight from being gained, but if she and her physician were alerted to changes leading to the first five-pound weight gain, steps to halt additional gain might have been recommended.

 As any dieter knows, as more and more weight is gained, the motivation and optimism that it can be shed disappears.
 After a certain point, a feeling of hopelessness in controlling the weight gain may make the dieter give up entirely.
 He or she concedes an inability to fit into clothes that were worn several weeks earlier and goes back into the larger pre-diet sizes still in the closet.
 Exercise programs are abandoned as it becomes more difficult to move those extra pounds.
 Eventually, when the weight gain becomes cosmetically or medically disastrous, he or she concedes that it is time to (finally) start dieting again.